Sterrett's Gap in Perry County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1940 by Perry County Historical Society.

 Location.
 40° 17.72′ N, 77° 7.995′ W. Marker is in Sterrett's Gap, Pennsylvania, in Perry County.
-Marker is on Spring Road (Pennsylvania Route 34) near Sunnyside Drive, on the right when traveling south.
-Touch for map.
+Marker is on Spring Road (Pennsylvania Touch for map.
 The marker is at Sterrett's Gap.
 Marker is in this post office area: Shermans Dale PA 17090, United States of America.
+Touch for directions.

 Other nearby markers.
-At least The Farthest North (approx. 1.2 miles away); Stony Ridge Convention (approx. 4.6 miles away); William Bigler (approx. 4.7 miles away); Dromgold Farm (approx. 4.7 miles away); Reformed Presbyterian Church (approx. 5 miles away); John Bannister Gibson (approx. 5.7 miles away); a different marker also named John Bannister Gibson (approx. 5.7 miles away); Truscott Hall (approx. 6.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+The Farthest North (approx. 1.2 miles away); Stony Ridge Convention (approx. 4.6 miles away); William Bigler (approx. 4.7 miles away); Dromgold Farm (approx. 4.7 miles away); Reformed Presbyterian Church (approx. 5 miles away); John Bannister Gibson (approx. 5.7 miles away); a different marker also named John Bannister Gibson (approx. 5.7 miles away); Truscott Hall (approx. 6.1 miles away).

 Categories. • Environment • Settlements & Settlers • War of 1812 • War, US Civil •